56dot1/MIni_project/README.md

 - https://stackoverflow.com/questions/923885/capture-html-canvas-as-gif-jpg-png-pdf
 - https://github.com/sml2h3/ddddocr

-## (2) Find the top-X most expensive products for a given keyword (40%)
+## (2) Find the top-x most expensive products for a given keyword (40%)
-Your task is to collect the price of all products (of all pages) and return the top-X(e.g. 3) most expensive products as a list of dictionary and save it into csv format.
+Your task is to collect the price of all products (of all pages) and return the top-x(e.g. 3) most expensive products as a list of dictionary and save it into csv format.
 The result contains the proudct name, price and description in descending order.

 e.g.:
 ```